You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 Putting the hashtags in the comments works just as fine as if they were in the caption.

-Of course, once your fans begin to comment, the hashtags will get covered up by other comments.
+Once your fans begin to comment, the hashtags will get covered up by other comments.

 Don’t exceed the 30 hashtags limit! if you want to add more you’ll have to replace them.

 Using hashtags like everyone else just doesn’t work.
 Your account will not grow no matter how you hide your hashtags.
 But do you know there is one secret hashtag strategy which can definitely boost your post likes?
 This article shows you how it works!

 Yes! you can add hashtags to your Instagram Stories and they will show up on that hashtag’s top posts.